In the Heat, Check the Seat

-Heatstroke is a condition that occurs when a person’s body overheats due to a prolonged exposure to or physical exertion in high temperatures and is most common during the summer months.
-A person suffering from heatstroke requires emergency treatment; the longer treatment is delayed increases the risk of serious complications or death.
+Heatstroke is a condition that occurs when a person’s body overheats due to prolonged exposure to, or physical exertion, in high temperatures and is most common during the summer months.
+A person suffering from heatstroke requires emergency treatment.
+If treatment is prolonged, there may be a higher risk of serious complications or death.
 If left untreated, heatstroke can damage your heart, muscles, brain, and kidneys.
-When a person’s body temperature reaches 104 F or higher is when the most serious form of heatstroke injury can occur.
+When a person’s body temperature reaches 104 F or higher, the most serious form of heatstroke injury can occur.

 Heatstroke Injury Facts:

-- Each year there are approximately 39-heatstroke deaths in children under the age of 15 after being left in a hot car.
+- Each year on average, 38 children under the age of 15 die from heatstroke after being left in a hot car.

-- With an outside temperature of 72 F, the internal vehicle temperature can reach up to 117 F within 60 minutes.
-Approximately 80 percent of a vehicle’s internal temperature increase happens within the first 30 minutes.
+- With an outside temperature of 72 F, the internal vehicle temperature can reach 117 F within 60 minutes.
+Approximately 80 percent of a vehicle’s interior temperature increase happens within the first 30 minutes.

-- Young children are at a higher risk, as their bodies heat up to three to five times faster compared to an adult.
+- Young children are at a higher risk, as their bodies heat up to three to five times faster than adults.

 According to the Mayo Clinic, signs and symptoms of heatstroke in people include:

 - A change in your sweat.
-If heatstroke caused by vigorous exercise, your skin may feel dry or slightly moist.
-If heatstroke caused by hot weather, your skin may feel hot and dry to the touch.
+If heatstroke is caused by vigorous exercise, your skin may feel dry or slightly moist.
+If heatstroke is caused by hot weather, your skin may feel hot and dry to the touch;

 - It may cause your breathing to become rapid and shallow.

 If you or a loved one is exhibiting any of the above heatstroke symptoms, contact 911 or seek immediate medical attention.
-While waiting for emergency services to arrive, the Mayo Clinic suggests beginning to help the overheated person to cool down by:
+While waiting for emergency services to arrive, the Mayo Clinic suggests beginning to help the overheated person cooldown by:

-- Get the person into the shade or indoors;
+- Getting the person into the shade or indoors;

-Try to cool the person down however possible.
-Spray them with a garden hose, place a cold, wet towel or ice packs on the person’s neck, armpits, head, and groin, put them into a cool shower or tub of water, fan while misting with cool water, or sponge with cool water.
+- Cooling the person down, however possible; spray them with a garden hose, place a cold, wet towel or ice packs on the person’s neck, armpits, head, and groin, put them into a cool shower or tub of water, fan while misting with cool water, or sponge with cool water.